venkateshwarans/crayon/docs/docs/reference/js/react-core/functions/useThreadListManager.md

 (`firstMessage`: [`UserMessage`](../type-aliases/UserMessage.md)) => `Promise`\<[`Thread`](../type-aliases/Thread.md)\>

-Creates a new thread when user sends the first message
+Creates a new thread when the user sends the first message.
+Useful for integrating a backend API to create a new thread.

 #### deleteThread

 (`id`: `string`) => `Promise`\<`void`\>

+A function that defines how a thread should be deleted.
+Useful for integrating a backend API to delete a thread.

 #### fetchThreadList

 () => `Promise`\<[`Thread`](../type-aliases/Thread.md)[]\>

+A function that defines how the thread list should be fetched.
+Useful for integrating a backend API to fetch the thread list.

 #### onSelectThread

 (`threadId`: `string`) => `void`

+Runs when the user selects a thread

 #### onSwitchToNew

 () => `void`

-Allows user to clear chat state when switched to new thread
+Runs when the user switches to a new thread

 #### updateThread

 (`updated`: [`Thread`](../type-aliases/Thread.md)) => `Promise`\<[`Thread`](../type-aliases/Thread.md)\>

+A function that defines how a thread should be updated.
+Useful for integrating a backend API to update a thread.

 ## Returns